What is Short Covering?

 Price Increases in Short Positioning

 During short positioning, the price of a stock can rise or fall.
 If it falls, traders make profits, which is precisely what they want.
-However, if it increases, they are on the verge of making losses.
-The situation, by itself, creates chaos upon the stocks because traders are making more losses as the prices continue to move against them.
-As a result, they rush to opt out of the short position by selling off their shares.
-However, the more they sell their stocks, the more that stock gains value.
-The whole experience may seem as if it’s squeezing them out of the market.
+However, if it increases, they are on the verge of incurring losses.
+As a result, they may rush to opt out of the short position by buying back the stock.
+However, the more they buy, the more the stock price rises.
+This leads to what is known as a short covering rally.

 Short Covering vs. Short Squeezing